microsoft/google-play-vsts-extension/baseREADME.md

 5. Give the new endpoint a name and enter the credentials for the publishing manager you generated in step#1.
 The credentials you need can be found in the JSON file and are the Email and the private key.

-6. Select this endpoint via the name you chose in #5 whenever you add either the **Google Play Release** or **Google Play Promote** tasks to a build or release definition
+6. Select this endpoint via the name you chose in #5 whenever you add either the **Google Play - Release** or **Google Play - Promote** tasks to a build or release definition

 ## Task Option Reference

 In addition to the custom service endpoint, this extension also contributes the following three build and release tasks:

-### Google Play Release
+### Google Play - Release

-The **Google Play Release** task allows you to release an update to your app on Google Play, and includes the following options:
+The **Google Play - Release** task allows you to release an update to your app on Google Play, and includes the following options:

 1. **JSON Key Path** (File path) or **Service Endpoint** - The access key to use to authenticate with Google Play.
 This can be acquired from the [Google Developer API console](https://console.developers.google.com/apis) and provided either directly to the task (via the `JSON Auth File` authentication method), or configured within a service endpoint that you reference from the task (via the `Service Endpoint` authentication method).
 Note that in order to use the JSON Auth File method, the JSON file you get from the developer console needs to be checked into your VSTS instance.

 2. **APK Path** (File path, Required) - Path to the APK file you want to publish to the specified track.

-3. **Track** (String, Required) - Publishing track to publish the APK to.
+3. **Track** (String, Required) - Release track to publish the APK to.

 4. **User Fraction** (String, Required if visible) - The percentage of users to roll the specified APK out to.
-This option is only available when the Track option is set to Rollout.
+This option is only available when the **Track** input is set to **Rollout**.

 5. **Release Notes** (File path) - Path to the file specifying the release notes for the APK you are publishing.

-### Google Play Promote
+### Google Play - Promote

-The **Google Play Promote** task allows you to move a previously release APK to another track, and includes the following options:
+The **Google Play - Promote** task allows you to promote a previously released APK from one track to another, and includes the following options:

 1. **JSON Key Path** (File path) or **Service Endpoint** - The access key to use to authenticate with Google Play.
 This can be acquired from the [Google Developer API console](https://console.developers.google.com/apis) and provided either directly to the task (via the `JSON Auth File` authentication method), or configured within a service endpoint that you reference from the task (via the `Service Endpoint` authentication method).
 Note that in order to use the JSON Auth File method, the JSON file you get from the developer console needs to be checked into your VSTS instance.